 Education remains the Government's "number one" priority, Tony Blair has told The TES.

-As the Government prepares to announce its spending plans for the next three years, the Prime Minister made it clear that he will hold to his commitment to education as long as he is in power.
+As the Government prepares to announce its spending plans for the next three years, the Prime Minister made it clear that he will hold to his commitment to education.

 In an exclusive interview, he brushed aside fears that schools are slipping down his agenda.
 Many saw the decision in April's Budget to raise taxes to improve the health service as a sign that the Government had switched focus from schools to hospitals.

 "I said the Budget would be about the health service but the spending review will be about education," Mr Blair said.
 "Education is and remains the absolute number one priority for the country because without a quality education system and an educated workforce, we cannot succeed economically."

 He pointed to a real-terms increase of 20 per cent in spending since 1997.
 "If you look across the school system you can see evidence of considerable capital investment going into schools."
 But he added: "The catch-up we want to do can't last five years.
 We have to keep it up.
 It is a long-term programme."